All Products

 Common tools

-This section describes common Windows in-box tools that are used to identify a high-CPU-utilization issue.
+This section describes common Windows in-box tools used to identify high CPU utilization issues.

 Task Manager